gneiss-mqtt/gneiss-mqtt/gneiss-mqtt/README.md

 ## gneiss-mqtt

-Rust MQTT client implementation.
+Tokio (async) and thread-based MQTT client implementations.

-This project is currently in pre-dev-preview.

-Feedback is always welcome.
-Interested contributors are also welcome.

 ### Spec Compliance Notes
 Gneiss-mqtt supports all aspects of the MQTT311 and MQTT5 specifications with the following exceptions: